chrisfinazzo/blog/_posts/2020-05-14-social-distancing-pt6-not-quite-language-agnostic.markdown

 ## Rake on the web

 Rakefiles are just containers for shell sequences - usually with a few modifications and are easy to stick together.
-For the blog, I can now run `rake draft` to create a draft post on the fly.[^3]
+For the blog, I can now run `rake draft` to create a draft post on the fly.{% fn 3 %}

 In RJP, the default task starts a web server so I can view the output.
 I tried to do the same thing for the blog, but invoking `bundle exec` in this way returned an error.
 So, for now this task triggers an incremental build which lands in the `_site` directory.